Paneth cell

 Paneth cells are cells in the small intestine epithelium, alongside goblet cells, enterocytes, and enteroendocrine cells.
 Some can also be found in the cecum and appendix.
-They are below the intestinal stem cells in the intestinal glands (also called crypts of Lieberkühn) and the large eosinophilic refractile granules that occupy most of their cytoplasm.
+They are located below the intestinal stem cells in the intestinal glands (also called crypts of Lieberkühn) and the large eosinophilic refractile granules that occupy most of their cytoplasm.

-These granules consist of several anti-microbial compounds and other compounds that are known to be important in immunity and host-defense.
-When exposed to bacteria or bacterial antigens, Paneth cells secrete some of these compounds into the lumen of the intestinal gland, thereby contributing to maintenance of the gastrointestinal barrier by controlling the enteric bacteria.
+When exposed to bacteria or bacterial antigens, Paneth cells secrete several anti-microbial compounds (notably defensins and lysozyme) that are known to be important in immunity and host-defense into the lumen of the intestinal gland, thereby contributing to maintenance of the gastrointestinal barrier by controlling the enteric bacteria.
 Therefore, Paneth cells play a role in the innate immune system.

 Paneth cells are named after 19th-century pathologist Joseph Paneth.

 Structure

 Paneth cells are found throughout the small intestine and the appendix at the base of the intestinal glands.
-The Paneth cell increase in numbers towards the end of the small intestine.
+There is an increase in Paneth cell numbers towards the end of the small intestine.
 Like the other epithelial cell lineages in the small intestine, Paneth cells originate at the stem cell region near the bottom of the gland.
 There are on average 5–12 Paneth cells in each small intestinal crypt.

 Unlike the other epithelial cell types, Paneth cells migrate downward from the stem cell region and settle just adjacent to it.
 This close relationship to the stem cell region suggests that Paneth cells are important in defending the gland stem cells from microbial damage, although their function is not entirely known.
-Furthermore, among the four aforementioned intestinal cell lineages, the Paneth cells live the longest (approximately 57 days).
+Furthermore, among the four aforementioned intestinal cell lineages, Paneth cells live the longest (approximately 57 days).

 Function

 Paneth cells secrete antimicrobial peptides and proteins, which are "key mediators of host-microbe interactions, including homeostatic balance with colonizing microbiota and innate immune protection from enteric pathogens."

 Small intestinal crypts house stem cells that serve to constantly replenish epithelial cells that die and are lost from the villi.
 Paneth cells support the physical barrier of the epithelium by providing essential niche signals to their neighboring intestinal stem cells.
 Protection and stimulation of these stem cells is essential for long-term maintenance of the intestinal epithelium, in which Paneth cells play a critical role.

+Paneth cells display merocrine secretion, that is, secretion via exocytosis.